theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-great-return/the-afterlife/season-1/mesoamerica/part-1/index.md

 ---
 layout: base.njk

-title: "Mesoamerica"
+# === SEO TITLE (expanded for search + clarity) ===
+title: "Mesoamerica: The Map of Time, Sacrifice, and the Architecture of Death"

-description: "Part I of the Afterlife Scrolls: time as a serpent, calendars as temples, and death as alignment, the Mesoamerican revelation of cyclical immortality."
+description: "Part I of the Afterlife Scrolls: the Mesoamerican revelation of cyclical time, sacred calendars, cosmic sacrifice, and the architecture of death that guides the soul through Xibalba and beyond."

 excerpt: "The modern world sees time as a straight line.
 Climax.
 Decline.
 Death.
-A story with one direction and an end."
+But in Mesoamerica, time coils like a serpent — alive, cyclical, and divine."

 tier: initiate

 pageId: "the-great-return-afterlife-season-1-mesoamerica-part-1"